 Over the past couple of years, software defined networking (SDN) has emerged as a strong alternative for IT operations in the areas of WAN, data center and overlay solutions.
 The primary benefit ...

+What is OpenFlow?
 OpenFlow is a programmable network protocol designed to manage and direct traffic among routers and switches from various vendors.
-It separates the programming of routers and switches from underlying ...
+It separates the programming of routers and ...

 Big Switch Networks just launched a tool to allow OpenStack developers to more easily use open software defined networking tools to deployment of agile networking.
 The company's Floodlight, an open ...